zhang-cugb/dumux/examples/1protationsymmetry/doc/_intro.md

     = 0.
 ```

-For this type of equation, the implementation of the finite-volume schemes in DuMuX is based on
+For this type of equation, the implementation of the finite-volume schemes in DuMu<sup>x</sup> is based on
 the general form:

 ```math